laem/publicodes-live-studio/README.md

 # How ?

 I'm experimenting NextJS 13's new app directory.

-Implementing this in publicodes/website's docausaurus documentation environment had limitations.
+> Implementing this in publicodes/website's docausaurus documentation environment had limitations.

+Works with this server https://github.com/laem/publicodes-live-server